-700-2.1.4.2 Slip Bases: Slip base assemblies for single column signs will use aluminum sleeves and base plates.
+700-3.1.2.2 Slip Bases: Slip base assemblies for single column signs will use aluminum sleeves and base plates.
+The slip base stub (the lower base plate assembly) may be galvanized steel in accordance with the Standard Plans.

 Slip base assemblies for multi-column signs will use galvanized steel bases.
 All slip bases must be fabricated in accordance with the requirements of the Standard Plans.

+700-3.1.3 Fabrication: Fabricate the supports and wind beams in accordance with the Standard Plans.
+Weld joints in accordance with Section 460.

+Drill or sub-punch and ream holes in multi-column fuse plates and hinge plates.

+Hot dip galvanize after fabrication.
+Remove all drips, runs or beads on base plate within washer contact areas (including saw cuts).

-700-2.1.5 Installation: Verify the length of the column supports in the field prior to fabrication to permit the appropriate sign mounting height.
-Fabricate the supports and wind beams in accordance with the Standard Plans.
+700-3.1.4 Installation: Verify the length of the column supports in the field prior to fabrication to permit the appropriate sign mounting height.
 Columns must be plumb and panels must be level with the proper orientation.

+700-3.1.5 Retroreflective Strips for Signs: Use only on signs where the retroreflective strip is called for in the Plans.
+The retroreflective strip must be 2 inches in width and 5 feet in height for all signs, except for signs mounted at a height of 4 feet, then use a retroreflective strip 2 feet in height.
+For the back of Railroad Crossbuck signs, the retroreflective strip will be 2 inches wide for the full length of the blade.
+Match the color of the retroreflective strip to the background color of the sign (per the SHS), except for YIELD signs and DO NOT ENTER signs, where the color must be red.
+Reflective strips may be installed directly to the column, or mounted to a sign panel attached to the column.

+For strips mounted directly to a column, install in accordance with sheeting manufacturer’s instructions.

-700-2.1.6 Retroreflective Strips for Signs: Use only on signs where the retroreflective strip is called for in the Plans.
-Install retroreflective strips in accordance with the manufacturer’s instructions.
-If a panel is required to install the retroreflective sheeting, use a 0.040-inch minimum aluminum plate or other material approved by the sheeting manufacturer.
+For strips mounted to a panel, install retroreflective strips in accordance with the manufacturer’s instructions.
+Use a 0.040-inch minimum aluminum plate or other material approved by the sheeting manufacturer.
 Use stainless steel attachment hardware for the installation.
 Install retroreflective strips in a manner that does not require drilling holes through the column (post).
 A set screw no larger than 1/4 inch may be used with band attachments.
-The retroreflective strip panel and sheeting must be 2 inches in width and 5 feet in height for all signs, except for signs mounted at a height of 4 feet, then use a retroreflective strip 2 feet in height.
-For the back of Railroad Crossbuck signs, the retroreflective strip will be 2 inches wide for the full length of the blade.
-Match the color of the retroreflective sheeting to the background color of the sign except for YIELD signs and DO NOT ENTER signs, where the color must be red.

-700-2.1.7 Flip up Signs: Install in accordance with the Plans and Standard Plans Index 700-010.
+700-3.1.6 Flip Signs: Install in accordance with the Plans and Standard Plans Index 700-010.

-700-2.2 Overhead Signs:

-700-2.2.1 Materials:

-700-2.2.1.1 General: Obtain reinforcing steel, overhead sign structures from a fabrication facility that is listed on the Department’s Production Facility Listing.
-Producers seeking inclusion on the list shall meet the requirements of Section 105.
+700-3.2 Single Post Barrier Mounted Signs: Meet the requirements of the Standard Plans, Indexes 700-012 and 700-013.
+Snap-in post cap is UV and weather-resistant glass-filled polyester cap.

+700-3.3 Overhead Signs: Meet the requirements of the Plans and Standard Plans for overhead sign structures, including those for walk-in dynamic message signs (DMS).

-Hot-Dip galvanize structural steel, including bolts, nuts, and washers in accordance with Section 962.
+700-3.3.1 Fabrication: Weld joints in accordance with Section 460.

-Repair galvanized surfaces in accordance with Section 562.
-Galvanizing materials used for repair must meet the requirements of Section 975.

-700-2.2.1.2 Reinforcing Steel: Use reinforcing steel in footings meeting the requirements of Section 415.

-700-2.2.1.3 Specific Uses of Aluminum and Galvanized Steel: Use aluminum bolts, nuts, and hardware to connect parts of the cast base.

-Use galvanized steel anchor bolts for anchoring base plates to concrete bases and for the nuts and washers.

-For all other metal parts of the cast base, the Engineer will allow galvanized steel as an alternative to aluminum.
+Structural bolt hole diameters: Bolt diameter plus 1/16 inch.

+Anchor bolt hole diameters: Bolt diameter plus 1/2 inch

+Upright splices are not allowed.
+Sign trusses may be fabricated in sections that fit into available galvanizing vats.
+Provide magnetic particle testing on 100% of upright fillet welds after galvanizing.

+Shop assemble the entire structure after galvanizing to validate proper fit for all bolted connections.
+Complete necessary repairs prior to shipping.
+Assemblies may be separated for shipment.

-700-2.2.2 Foundations: Meet the requirements of Section 455.
+700-3.3.2 Foundations: Meet the requirements of Section 455.
+Use Class IV concrete for spread footings and IV (Drilled Shaft) for drilled shaft foundations.